zenhack/iron-blogger2/README.md

 # License

-Iron Blogger 2 is Free Software, released under the GPL3.
+Iron Blogger 2 is Free Software, released under the GPL3 (or later).
 A list of its authors can be found in the file `AUTHORS`.

 [1]: https://github.com/paultag/iron-blogger
 [2]: http://flask.pocoo.org/